Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 I began by looking at the website's source code and found that the search function wasn't working properly, but before I found the flaws, I went through hell when debugging.

-There are moments when troubleshooting your device makes you even want to crush it.
+There are moments when troubleshooting your device makes you want to crush it.

-I applied the update after troubleshooting the problems, and the application resumed functioning as intended.
+After figuring out what was wrong, I installed the update, and the app returned to working as it should.

 My commitment and problem-solving abilities won the respect of my project manager, and the website kept running smoothly.

-In the end, I discovered that a complex problem's solution could occasionally be discovered in unexpected locations.
+Ultimately, I learned that sometimes the answer to a hard problem could be found in a place you wouldn't expect.

-I pinpointed the problem's primary source and provided a workaround that allowed the application to function normally until a more substantial fix could be implemented.
+I found the main cause of the problem and made a workaround so that the application could keep running normally until a more permanent fix could be made.

 I was persistent, thorough, and patient.